celinelatulipe/ThinkLikeComputer/_sources/DataAndInstructions/week1a2.rst

         :align: center
         :alt: image of numerous variables being declared and assigned values

    Which line number(s) will print an integer as the result of the given operation?
-List each variable in the box below, separated by a white space.
+List each line number in the box below, separated by a COMMA.

-   -    :3 6:      Correct!
+   -    :3,6:   Correct!
 All the others either use floats or integers with the '/' operation which always returns a float.
         :.*:    Not quite.
 Try it out yourself to check your understanding of '/' and '//'.
 Make sure you format your answer as numbers separated by spaces as well.

 .. fillintheblank:: assess_ch2_7_lh